-InsightVM’s Real Risk Score not only takes into account the equation behind the CVSS of each vulnerability, but also the Metasploit modules that could be launched against you, the malware kits detected, and even how old the vuln is.
+InsightVM’s Active Risk Score not only takes into account the equation behind the CVSS of each vulnerability, but also the Metasploit modules that could be launched against you, the malware kits detected, and even how old the vuln is.
 The last one is important because the older a vulnerability is, the more likely it will be exploited.
 This is why InsightVM leverages CVSS versions 2 and 3, as these are the vulnerabilities we see most often exploited.

 Combined, these factors offer a more robust picture of the threat a vuln poses to your organization.
 It also gives you insight into what access vector an attacker would use to execute the vuln, as well as the impact to the enterprise.

 Metasploit modules are my favorite way to analyze a vulnerability.
 Not only can they tell me which vulnerabilities I have, but also how likely they are to be exploited.
 For example, novice attackers will typically use prewritten Metasploit modules, so if a vuln with a matching Metasploit module is detected in your ecosystem, you absolutely need to know about it so it can be addressed.

 In IT, 80 percent of the problems you have are caused by 20 percent of the vulnerabilities or misconfigurations in your ecosystem.
 So, if you can remediate the top 20 percent of vulns, that can provide a massive lift to your entire security posture.